-- Ectropion - this is when the lower eyelid turns outwards.
+- ectropion, when the lower eyelid turns outward

-The tears of some patients have a high fat (lipid) content.
+Some people have tears with a high fat, or lipid, content.
 This may interfere with the even spread of liquid across the eye, leaving dry patches which become sore, irritated and cause the eye to produce more tears.